mfaani/mfaani/content/posts/interviewing/string.md

 - `á`  (the reverse of y)
 - ` ́a` (the reverse of z)

-i.e. one could argue that the palindrome of `á` is ` ́a` i.e. two codepoints can end up being palindrome with one codepoint.
+i.e. one could argue that the palindrome of `á` is ` ́a` i.e. two code points can end up being palindrome with one code point.

 Depending on how the string/character is constructed the character count could be different —  i.e. `a` is 1 character, but `á` can be either just `á` or `a ́`.

+Also

 ### Other notes from https://unicode.org/glossary
-- A grapheme is a logical entity, not visual: it can be composed of one or multiple codepoints.
+- A grapheme is a logical entity, not visual: it can be composed of one or multiple code points.

 - A "glyph", also in the glossary (https://unicode.org/glossary/#glyph) which is typically used to mean "the drawn representation of graphemes".